.Stat DE configuration

 Released in April 20, 2023 Release .Stat Suite JS unicorn

-Define a limited number of facets in the search result pages, after which all other facets are hidden under an expandable accordion dropdown menu called “More filters”.
+Define a limited number of facets in the search result pages, after which all other facets are collapsed under an expandable accordion dropdown menu called “More filters”.

 "search": {